canvas-medical/pydian/README.md

     ]
 }

-# Safely get values and chain operations
+# Conveniently get values and chain operations
 assert get(payload, 'some.deeply.nested[0].value', apply=str.upper) == 'HERE!'

 # Unwrap list structures with [*]
 assert get(payload, 'list_of_objects[*].val') == [1,2,3]

-# Null-checking is built-in!
-On failed operations, returns `None` instead of a stack trace
+# Safely specify your logic with built-in null checking (so you can handle `None` instead of a stack trace!)
 assert get(payload, 'somekey.nope.not.there', apply=str.upper) == None
 ```